A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Geometry Constraints Formulation

 Our calibration setup is shown in Fig.~\ref{fig:calibTarget}.
-A V-shaped calibration target is formed by two triangular boards with a checkerboard on each triangle. $P$, $Q$, $R$ and $O$ are four corners of the target.
-For a given rigidly connected LRF-camera pair, $\{ L\}$ and $\{ C\}$ are respectively the LRF's and the camera's frames of reference.
+A V-shaped calibration target is formed by two triangular boards with a checkerboard on each triangle.
+The angle between the two boards can be arbitrary as long as the two boards are not coplanar (the angle is 0 or 180 degree).
+In practice, the angle is set to arbitrarily obtuse to get good camera views of both two boards, and does not need to be known. $P$, $Q$, $R$ and $O$ are four corners of the target.
 We define the triangles as $T_1 = \bigtriangleup PQC$ and $T_2 = \bigtriangleup PRC$, and let $T_3 = \bigtriangleup PQO$ and $T_4 = \bigtriangleup PRO$.
-For simplicity, the notations we use are the same ones to refer the planes they lie in.
-In contrast to the methods proposed in~\cite{Wasielewski} and \cite{Kwak}, the angle between $T_3$ and $T_4$ is not required to be a fixed value.
-It could be an arbitrary obtuse angle.
 For each observation, the scanning plane of the LRF intersects with the three sides $\overline{PQ}$, $\overline{PR}$ and $\overline{PO}$ at points ${^L}\mathbf{p}_1$, ${^L}\mathbf{p}_2$ and ${^L}\mathbf{p}_3$ respectively in the LRF frame.
 Moreover, the camera and LRF should be either synchronized or held stationary during data collection.
-Each observation of the calibration target consists of an image acquired from the camera and a single scan obtained from the LRF.
-The features to be extracted from a single observation are: three laser points ${^L}\mathbf{p}_1$, ${^L}\mathbf{p}_2$ and ${^L}\mathbf{p}_3$ in the LRF frame; four unit normal vectors ${^C}\mathbf{n}_1$, ${^C}\mathbf{n}_2$, ${^C}\mathbf{n}_3$ and ${^C}\mathbf{n}_4$ of respective planes $T_1$, $T_2$, $T_3$ and $T_4$ in the camera frame; and two distances $d_1$ and $d_2$ from camera to planes $T_3$ and $T_4$ respectively.
-Further details of feature extraction are described in Section~\ref{featureExtr}.
+The camera is modeled by the standard pinhole model.
+We ignore lens distortions in the rest of the paper, and assume that the images have already been undistorted, e.g. using the functions from MATLAB Camera Calibration Toolbox~\cite{calibToolbox}.